ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-My Node Journey — Day 15 : Scaling your Applications - <a href="https://medium.com/@kaosisochukwum/my-node-journey-day-15-scaling-your-applications-ea3bd6d588cd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Mastered HLS: A Developer’s Guide to Buffer-Free Video Streaming(Cloudinary) - <a href="https://medium.com/@gauravjaiswal.iiita/how-i-mastered-hls-a-developers-guide-to-buffer-free-video-streaming-cloudinary-58cba1c80ce0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kaosiso`**
+✍️ **posted by `Gaurav Jaiswal`**

-<blockquote>🧠 What I Learned Today?
+<blockquote>From theory to a step-by-step implementation with Cloudinary, Node.js, and React.
 Continue reading on Medium »</blockquote>

 <h3>2.
-El verdadero motivo por el que tu framework favorito no despega… - <a href="https://medium.com/@jzchannel03/el-verdadero-motivo-por-el-que-tu-framework-favorito-no-despega-5747b91fd476?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Demystifying CORS, Preflight Requests, and the OPTIONS Method - <a href="https://explore-code-with-me.medium.com/demystifying-cors-preflight-requests-and-the-options-method-595198e3b3d9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jose Ventura (JzChann03)`**
+✍️ **posted by `Prateek Badjatya`**

-<blockquote>Como lo prometido es deuda (¡aunque con su retrasito 😅!), aquí llega por fin la segunda parte del tema que dejamos en el aire: ¿Por qué…
+<blockquote>“Why is my API request failing even though the endpoint works in Postman?” — Every frontend dev at some point.
 Continue reading on Medium »</blockquote>

 <h3>3.
-File System Module in Node.js — Intermediate Series - <a href="https://medium.com/@farhad.gulizada/file-system-module-in-node-js-intermediate-series-39f228a77ee6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dynamic Route Registration in Express.js — A Smarter Way to Handle Routes - <a href="https://medium.com/@karansinghcodes/dynamic-route-registration-in-express-js-a-smarter-way-to-handle-routes-6bbcda4a46d9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Farhad`**
+✍️ **posted by `Karansinghcodes`**

-<blockquote>Introduction to file system module in node.js
+<blockquote>A better way to manage routes in Express apps using dynamic registration and clean abstraction.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How I Built a Real-Time Data Analytics Dashboard with HTML,Node.js, - <a href="https://medium.com/@medurivskoushik/how-i-built-a-real-time-data-analytics-dashboard-with-html-node-js-6c7c4a1b5acb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+1 Million Users Crashed Into Go, Rust & Node.js — What Broke First Will Shock You - <a href="https://mandeepsingh90274.medium.com/1-million-users-crashed-into-go-rust-node-js-what-broke-first-will-shock-you-bd54b43cefeb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Medurivskoushik`**
+✍️ **posted by `Mandeepsingh`**

-<blockquote>Ever wondered how to transform simple form data into powerful, live analytics?
-I recently built a complete data pipeline that takes user…
+<blockquote>Ever wondered which language truly handles massive scale?
+We put Go, Rust, and Node.js through hell with 1 million concurrent users hitting
 Continue reading on Medium »</blockquote>

-<h3>5.
-Designing for Clarity: Lessons from a Frustrating Installation Experience, Node .JS - <a href="https://medium.com/@heenajeth2001/designing-for-clarity-lessons-from-a-frustrating-installation-experience-node-js-903315a45b64?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚙️ Node.js Advanced Interview Questions & Answers (2025 Edition)  - <a href="https://medium.com/@theNewGenCoder/%EF%B8%8F-node-js-advanced-interview-questions-answers-2025-edition-b33c622022e4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Heena Jethava`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>As a UI/UX designer and developer, I recently found myself in a frustrating situation while installing Node.js for a React project…
+<blockquote>Node.js is at the heart of modern backend development.
+If you’re preparing for a serious Node.js interview — especially for mid to senior…
 Continue reading on Medium »</blockquote>

 <h3>6.
-IL MIGLIOR SOLUZIONE PER IL DENARO CONTRAFFATTO ONLINE, DOLLARI, GBP, BANCONOTE IN EURO E SSD… - <a href="https://medium.com/@carinajones43/il-miglior-soluzione-per-il-denaro-contraffatto-online-dollari-gbp-banconote-in-euro-e-ssd-3e4f12245459?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build Your Own AI-Powered Content Generator (Part 1) - <a href="https://medium.com/@babatundelamidi/build-your-own-ai-powered-content-generator-part-1-cf55a4b07f38?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Carinajones`**
+✍️ **posted by `Babatunde Lamidi`**

-<blockquote>ACQUISTA UNA SOLUZIONE DI ALTA QUALITÀ E NON RILEVABILE PER BANCONOTE CONTRAFFATTE IN DOLLARI, GBP, EURO E SSD.
-WhatsApp…. +31684866126
+<blockquote>Want to automate content creation for blogs, social media, emails, or product descriptions?
+In this guide, we’ll walk through how to build…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Acquista denaro falso non rilevabile al 100% in £, $, € e prodotti chimici per SSD. - <a href="https://medium.com/@rose.marie3703/acquista-denaro-falso-non-rilevabile-al-100-in-e-prodotti-chimici-per-ssd-df4b30ba7501?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 31: How to Monitor Performance in Real-Time Node.js Apps - <a href="https://blog.stackademic.com/day-31-how-to-monitor-performance-in-real-time-node-js-apps-cd381d56069f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rose Marie`**
+✍️ **posted by `Dipak Ahirav`**

-<blockquote>ACQUISTA UNA SOLUZIONE DI ALTA QUALITÀ E NON RILEVABILE PER BANCONOTE CONTRAFFATTE IN DOLLARI, GBP, EURO E SSD.
-WhatsApp…. +31684866126
+<blockquote>Stay ahead of performance bottlenecks with smart monitoring strategies in Node.js.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How to Use Demo APIs to Level Up Your API Testing Skills - <a href="https://medium.com/@david.brown_4812/how-to-use-demo-apis-to-level-up-your-api-testing-skills-5714f065c70e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Experience Using ChatGPT for Technical Discovery - <a href="https://medium.com/@winnipegparks/my-experience-using-chatgpt-for-technical-discovery-cfed233ec940?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `David Brown`**
+✍️ **posted by `Exploring Winnipeg Parks`**

-<blockquote>Let’s be honest — most demo APIs out there suck.
+<blockquote>Welcome!
+Over the past few weeks, I’ve been making fairly extensive use of the free version of ChatGPT as a personal assistant.
+It’s…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Waiting for Package Maintainers: Fix NPM Bugs in 5 Minutes - <a href="https://javascript.plainenglish.io/stop-waiting-for-package-maintainers-fix-npm-bugs-in-5-minutes-b37e5bc0d78e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vibe Check: Is AI the Secret Sauce for Supercharging Your Code? - <a href="https://medium.com/@rrajj7674/vibe-check-is-ai-the-secret-sauce-for-supercharging-your-code-fe591a20ad17?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mutasim Billah Toha`**
+✍️ **posted by `Riya Raj`**

-<blockquote>Learn how patch-package lets you patch bugs in your NPM dependencies instantly
+<blockquote>Remember when software development was all about meticulously crafting every line of code, often fueled by late nights and sheer…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-The Hidden Dangers in Your Contact Forms (And How to Fix Them) - <a href="https://medium.com/@ali.azary/the-hidden-dangers-in-your-contact-forms-and-how-to-fix-them-b7079156eddd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering JavaScript Typed Arrays: Efficient Binary Data Handling - <a href="https://medium.com/@codingsprints/mastering-javascript-typed-arrays-efficient-binary-data-handling-b3386bd5e03b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali AZARY`**
+✍️ **posted by `codingsprints`**

-<blockquote>Last month, a small e-commerce business I consulted for discovered that their “simple” contact form had been compromised for over six…
+<blockquote>Learn how JavaScript Typed Arrays work, their types, benefits, and how to use them efficiently for handling raw binary data in modern web…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The AI Internet Is Already Here and Most Websites Are Invisible to It - <a href="https://annaschneiderde.medium.com/the-ai-internet-is-already-here-and-most-websites-are-invisible-to-it-b1bf263134b5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Event Bubbling: The Invisible Force That’s Breaking Your Code - <a href="https://javascript.plainenglish.io/javascript-event-bubbling-the-invisible-force-thats-breaking-your-code-d4c798379db6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mutasim Billah Toha`**

+<blockquote>Ever wondered why clicking one button triggers 3 other event handlers?
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+Front-End Developer Machine Round: JavaScript, HTML & CSS Challenges — Part 1 - <a href="https://javascript.plainenglish.io/front-end-developer-machine-round-javascript-html-css-challenges-part-1-9e5eccfb136a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `StackSnacker`**

+<blockquote>✨ Task 1: Interactive Todo List
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+OnlyFans Verification Made Simple: How to Get Verified Fast (2025 Guide) - <a href="https://medium.com/@colemoore.info/onlyfans-verification-made-simple-how-to-get-verified-fast-2025-guide-34c677740d62?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anna Schneider`**
+✍️ **posted by `Linda Yessar`**

-<blockquote>Jazib Hussain is only 20 y/o but already thinking far ahead of most of the internet.
-As the founder of Rompweb, a web company based in…
+<blockquote>Getting started on OnlyFans is exciting — but before you can earn, post, or promote your page professionally, you need to get verified…
 Continue reading on Medium »</blockquote>

-<h3>5.
-REST API Architecture in React: A Production Guide - <a href="https://medium.com/@kennediowusu/rest-api-architecture-in-react-a-production-guide-966f663522ba?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Step-by-Step: How to Get Your OnlyFans Account Verified (2025 Guide) - <a href="https://medium.com/@alexsugden.info/step-by-step-how-to-get-your-onlyfans-account-verified-2025-guide-18e2215a9f06?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kennedy Owusu`**
+✍️ **posted by `Usaccountbuzz`**

-<blockquote>How to structure your API layer for maintainability, testability, and scale
+<blockquote>In 2025, getting verified on OnlyFans is more important than ever.
+Whether you’re an aspiring content creator or a social media influencer…
 Continue reading on Medium »</blockquote>

 <br/>